cryptoogre/solana-nft-minter/README.md

 ## Usage

-1. run `node index` to run the index script
+1. run `node main` to run the index script
 2. copy signature and look up the test nft with [solana explorer](https://explorer.solana.com/)